 2016 was an incredible year for drones.
-Drones – especially those with cameras on them – have given us a new perspective on the world around us.
+Drones – especially those with cameras on them – have given us a new perspective on the world around us (see our review of the best drones).
 Content creators have been producing HD videos from heights that were only a few years ago only possible if you had a big Hollywood budget.

 Today, sweeping skylines and panning overhead shots are commonplace on YouTube.
 These drones have given rise to exploratory content creators like Casey Neistat and iJustine.
 They’ve enabled companies like Amazon to explore new methods of delivering packages to customers.
 This new generation of drones has even firefighters and other first responders a new way to save lives.